Table of Contents

 An important part of each graduate assistant’s work assignment is the fostering of professional development.
 Such development plus variations in departmental needs may result in differences in number of hours per week for carrying out assignments.

 Thus, weekly work assignments, when specified, are done so in terms of averages.
-For a part time appointment, the graduate assistant’s normal work time should not exceed 10 hours per week.
-For a full time appointment, the average number of hours should not exceed 20 hours per week.
-With the approval of a student’s advisor, the program coordinator and the Dean of the Graduate School, a graduate assistant may work in an additional position(s) on campus, for a combined total of no more than an average of 30 hours of work per week.
+For a part-time appointment, the graduate assistant’s normal work time should not exceed 10 hours a week.
+For a full-time appointment, the average number of hours should not exceed 20 hours a week.
+With the approval of a student’s advisor, the program coordinator and the dean of the Graduate School, a graduate assistant may work in an additional position(s) on campus, for a combined total of no more than an average of 30 hours of work each week.
 Combining a full-time graduate assistantship position with a part-time graduate assistantship position to achieve more than 20 hours/week is not allowed.
-However, a student may hold two part-time assistantship positions simultaneously which would be equivalent to a 20 hour work week.
-The remaining 10 hours of work must come from another type of position.
-(30 hour GA work rule approved fall 2012) The normal number of hours for conducting an assignment should be mutually understood by the graduate assistant and immediate supervisor.
+However, a student may hold two part-time assistantship positions simultaneously which would be equivalent to a 20-hour work week.
+The remaining 10 hours of work must come from another type of position (30-hour GA work rule approved fall 2012).
+The normal number of hours for conducting an assignment should be mutually understood by the graduate assistant and immediate supervisor.
 For percentage efforts not covered by those appointments above, the normal work time per week will be prorated.

-Regulations specifically addressing the 18-hour requirement are excerpted from Section 4.8.4 of the SACS publication, Criteria for Accreditation, (Atlanta, 1996, p.
+Regulations specifically addressing the 18-hour requirement are excerpted from Section 6.2.a of the SACSCOC publication, Criteria for Accreditation, (Atlanta, 2018, p.
 50) and read as follows:

-[Graduate teaching assistants] who have primary responsibility for teaching a course for credit and/or for assigning final grades for such a course, and whose professional and scholarly preparation does not satisfy the provisions of Section 4.8.2 [which relate to exceptions] must have earned at least 18 graduate semester hours in their teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training, and be evaluated regularly.
+[Graduate teaching assistants] who have primary responsibility for teaching a course for credit and/or for assigning final grades for such a course, and whose professional and scholarly preparation does not satisfy the provisions of Section 6.2.a [which relate to exceptions] must meet the following criteria:

 Certifying graduate students for teaching roles is done through the academic college and Academic Affairs.